Esri/esri-leaflet/CONTRIBUTING.md

 ### I want to contribute, what should I work on?

 There is a lot of room for contributions to Esri Leaflet.
-Make sure you checkout the [development instructions](https://github.com/Esri/esri-leaflet#development-instructions) in the readme to help you get started.
+Make sure you check out the [development instructions](https://github.com/Esri/esri-leaflet#development-instructions) in the readme to help you get started.

 ##### More examples